Manojmd1/Grocery-Store-Sales-Forecasting-ETL-Pipeline/README.md

 ---

-## Running the Pipeline
+## Running the ETL Pipeline

-Run the ETL pipeline locally:
+To execute the pipeline locally, run:

 ```bash
 python main_pipeline.py